 Can you tell me about yourself?

 There's not too much to tell.
 I was born to parents of modest means.
 My dad was a mechanic and didn't finish high school.
 My mom worked in factories and became a medical professional later in life.
 I grew up in a very small and rural town in the northeastern U.S. I was a good student with a penchant for doing well on standardized tests.
 My school was ordinary; I didn't go to a magnet school or anything special.
 Growing up, I was a short order cook, pumped gas, worked in factories, and I was a carny.
-I got in the usual kinds of trouble as a teenager.
+I got in the usual kinds of trouble as a teenager, but it was before the age of the Internet, so you can't prove any of it.
+Besides, I don't know where that goat in the principal's office came from.

 I went to Rose-Hulman Institute of Technology for college and achieved two degrees, one in math and one in physics.
 I also received several minor degrees.
 I graduated cum laude.
 I then went to Rice University, where I received my masters and PhD in experimental particle physics.
 My thesis advisor was Professor Marj Corcoran.
 I then had postdoctoral positions at The University of Michigan and Fermilab before moving on to be a staff scientist at Fermilab.